ppy/osu-wiki/wiki/BBCode/en.md

 [profile=USERID]username[/profile]
 ```

-The `[profile]` tag links to a user's osu! profile page by using their username or user ID.
+The `[profile]` tag links to a user's osu! profile page using either their username or user ID.
 Unlike standard URL links, hovering over this tag displays an interactive user card.

+To create a profile link, provide:

+1. The user's numeric ID as the `USERID` argument (without quotation marks).
+2. The user's username between the opening and closing tags.

-For best results, include both the user ID and **username** in the tag.
-This ensures the link remains functional even if the username changes later.
+For best results, include both the correct user ID and its corresponding username.
+This ensures the link works as expected and also remains functional even if the username changes later.

-1. **If the `USERID` is omitted**: The link will break if the username changes.
-2. **If the `username` is omitted**: The link will break immediately.
-3. If a placeholder text is used between the tags when specifying only the user ID, the username connected to the `USERID` argument will be displayed on the actual page after saving the BBCode instead of the placeholder text.
-Same applies when the username provided does not exist.
-4. **If `USERID` is invalid and `username` exists**: The link will still render using the username.
-5. **If both are invalid**: The link will still render using the username, but the hover card will show an error.

-After saving BBCode, the osu! website will automatically modify the `[profile]` tag in the following ways[^profile-skill]:

-1. **Forum**, **Signatures** and **Beatmap Descriptions** will automatically:

-- add/change to correct `USERID` using `username` under case `1.` and `4.`
-- change the `username` to the current one under case `3.`
-- remove the `USERID` argument if both are invalid (case `5.`)

-2. **Your User Profile** will not modify your BBCode in any of the above cases.
+When the tag is used in **forum**, **signatures** or **beatmap descriptions**, the osu! website can automatically correct and update the `[profile]` tag if either the `username` is invalid, or the `USERID` is invalid/missing.
+This allows you to quickly insert profile links there if you know *either* the user ID *or* username, without needing to look up both pieces of information.

 *Note: The user ID is the numeric string found after `/users/` in an osu! profile URL.*